TFAGaming/Homestead/docs/Configuration/Economy.md

 Require all region owners to pay for upkeep for every week (configurable) based on the number of chunks they've claimed.

+!!! warning

+    If you change one of the settings for the upkeep system, you must restart the server.

 ```yaml
 upkeep:
   # Enable this feature? "true" to enable, "false" to disable.